 All students will develop an integrative case study on a fishery or a fisheries-related natural resource of their choice.
+Where appropriate, students are encouraged to select problems related to their research or professional practice.
 The aim of the case study is to conduct and present an integrative-interdisciplinary analysis of the outcomes of a fishery, the factors that led to these outcomes, options for improving management (or sustaining positive outcomes), and generic lessons that can be learned from the case study.
 Taken together, the case studies will become part of the student's 'repertoire'.